kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- `await()`: Wait for count value to reach zero, much like how threads are wait at CyclicBarrier
 	- `countDown()`: Decrement count value
 - Initialize value of 5 because there are 5 Olivia threads that needs to execute before other Barron threads.
-	- If initialize more than 5, the program will get stuck waiting at the latch because there are only 5 Olivia threads invoking the `countDown` method
+	- If initialize more than 5, the program will get stuck waiting at the latch because there are only 5 Olivia threads invoking the `countDown` method, so it never waits to zero
 ```java
 class Shopper extends Thread {